 H. Document a substantial regular program that educates young people on any of the following topics: climate change, energy efficiency, green/bird-safe buildings, or environmental sustainability.

 The City of Wauwatosa conducts an annual sustainability event called the Tosa Green Summit.
-The 10th annual summit will occur on September 12, 2020.
+The 12th annual summit took place on September 10 and 17, 2022.

 The event is a free informational open house to learn how you can make your community green and sustainable.
-Over 20 Exhibitors build AWARENESS and education on topics ranging from climate, home energy, conservation, water, gardening, transportation, and food.
+Fifteen Exhibitors built AWARENESS and education on topics ranging from climate, home energy, conservation, water, gardening, transportation, and food.
 Among recent exhibitors: Citizen Climate Lobby, Focus on Energy, Midwest Renewable Energy Association, Sierra Club Great Waters Group, Compost Crusader, Master Gardeners and many more.

-The Tosa Green Summit also offers several opportunities to take ACTION, with numerous recycling and refuse collections taking place in the Wauwatosa City Hall Parking Lot: MMSD's annual Household Hazardous Waste Collection, Wauwatosa Police Crime-stoppers project featuring collections for shredding, electronic recycling, medicine, along with bike collections from Dreambikes.
+The Tosa Green Summit also offers several opportunities to take ACTION, with numerous recycling and refuse collections taking place in the Wauwatosa City Hall Parking Lot: MMSD's annual Household Hazardous Waste Collection, Wauwatosa Police Crime-stoppers project featuring collections for shredding, electronic recycling, medicine, along with bike collections from Dreambikes and textiles from Milwaukee Textile.
+In 2022, the event recycled and collected: 40,457 lbs household hazardous waste, 10,290 lbs. of electronics, 9000 lbs. of shredded paper, 3264 lbs. of textiles, 197 lbs of medications, and 65 bikes.

 A. Document an energy audit for a municipal building and show that your community is working to implement its recommendations.